SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/classes/NSDuplicateEntry/SetEntryIdentifier.md

 so.topic: reference
 ---

+# NSDuplicateEntry.SetEntryIdentifier(String p_0)

 String identifier for entry.
 Typically used to identify an entry in an external system.